Before you start house-hunting, calculating your price range is essential.

 If you are planning on taking out a mortgage loan to buy a house (which most homebuyers do), the first step is to talk to a loan originator — even before you start house hunting.
 Why?
 They will get you pre-approved for a loan, which will tell you the loan amount you qualify for.
 That amount will be the foundation of your budget.

-From there you can work with your loan originator customize your budget based on what you want your monthly payment to be, how much money you’re comfortable putting down, etc. Another component to consider is your lifestyle and spending habits.
-One person may love to stay home and work in their garden, while the next wants to eat out every night and travel internationally.
+Another component to consider is your lifestyle and spending habits.
+One person may love to stay home and work in their garden, while the next wants to eat out frequently and travel internationally.
 How much of your income is spent on a home will impact ability to do these things after you are a homeowner.

 Your loan originator can help you iron out those details and refer you to a local real estate professional who will help you find the home of your dreams.